celery/celery/docs/userguide/workers.rst

 The soft shutdown is disabled by default to maintain backward compatibility with the :ref:`worker-cold-shutdown` behavior.
 To enable the soft shutdown, set :setting:`worker_soft_shutdown_timeout` to a positive float value.
+The soft shutdown will be skipped if there are no tasks running.
+To force the soft shutdown, *also* enable the :setting:`worker_enable_soft_shutdown_on_idle` setting.

 For example, when setting ``worker_soft_shutdown_timeout=3``, the worker will allow 3 seconds for all currently executing tasks to finish before it terminates.
 If the time limit is reached, the worker will initiate a cold shutdown